 The principal problem Robson identifies: intelligence doesn’t equal rational thinking or wisdom.
 Robson draws on current research in psychology to point out four main issues:

 - Intelligence (as measured by IQ tests) doesn’t equip you to solve all problems.
-Sometimes you need experience (and “tacit knowledge” about the problem area), and sometimes need skills in “counterfactual thinking” (using your imagination: set up a plan in your mind so you can think through the potential consequences of your actions).
+For some problems, you need experience (and “tacit knowledge” about the problem area).
+And sometimes in order to analyze a problem properly, you need skills in “counterfactual thinking” (using your imagination: setting up a plan in your mind so you can think through the potential consequences of your actions).

 - Blind spots and “cognitive bias” can cause us to make mistakes – and perpetuate our flawed reasoning.